XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

   passed since its inclusion without otherwise finalizing it (and in such a case, it is resolved as denied).

-Thus, when all quorums are in agreement (which will be the typical case), it takes 5 Oxen blocks to achieve consensus: first the pulse quorum mines it, then the next 4 pulse quorums confirm it, and upon this third confirmation the state change has +5, -0 and so the registration/unlock/etc.  takes effect on the Oxen network, adding a new service node, initiating an unlock, etc.
+Thus, when all quorums are in agreement (which will be the typical case), it takes 5 Equilibria blocks to achieve consensus: first the pulse quorum mines it, then the next 4 pulse quorums confirm it, and upon this third confirmation the state change has +5, -0 and so the registration/unlock/etc.  takes effect on the Equilibria network, adding a new service node, initiating an unlock, etc.

 The reason for reducing the score of backup quorums is that it takes fewer nodes to disrupt a quorum than it does to compromise a quorum (a compromised quorum able to produce a block requires the